-The science behind Oxtex presents a siginificant improvement over exisiting self-inflating hydrogel expanders.
+The science behind Oxtex presents a significant improvement over existing self-inflating hydrogel expanders.
 The device typically displays a triphasic swelling profile in vivo (see graph below).

 Phase I represents the biodegradable ‘time switch’ which delays the onset of swelling following implantation for a period of typically two weeks (as dictated by the surgeon).

 In Phase II the rate of osmotic expansion is carefully controlled either by an integral polymer scaffold or an external semipermeable membrane thus preventing the undesirable effects of excessive expansion which include pain and potential tissue necrosis.